brillentraeger/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing/02_Core_Tests.md

 ##### Redis Cache tests

 For Redis, the `PIMCORE_TEST_CACHE_REDIS_DATABASE` option is mandatory.
-Set to a value that does not conflict to any other Redis DBs on your system.
+Set to a value that does not conflict with any other Redis DBs on your system.

 ```